ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 person.addCounter(loadCounter('likes'));
 {CODE-BLOCK/}

-* The above example indicates that `likes` counter will be sent together with a document.
+* The above example indicates that the `likes` counter will be sent together with a document.
 It uses the following functions to accomplish that:
   - `loadCounter(name)` returns a reference to a counter that is meant be passed to `addCounter()`
   - `<doc>.addCounter(counterRef)` adds a counter to a document that will be sent in the process, `<doc>` is a reference returned by `loadTo<CollectionName>()`